Moka App Review 2024

 There are plenty of similarities between Moka and Wealthsimple Invest.
 Both are safe, offer a variety of accounts and portfolios, and both invest using ETFs.
 Wealthsimple even offers a service called Roundup which (you guessed it) rounds up your purchases to the nearest dollar and invests the change.

-However, the table makes it clear: Wealthsimple Invest simply offers investors more: more account options for investing, almost twice the selection of ETFs, and more additional services.
+However, the table makes it clear: Wealthsimple Invest simply offers investors much more: more account options for investing, and many more additional services.
+They also offer Socially Responsible Investment (SRI) and Halal portfolios.
 And they do it for significantly less in fees.

 Moka vs. Wealthsimple: Fee Structures and Savings

 Figuring out whether Moka is worth the fees is really a numbers game.
-After all, $7.99/month for the basic account seems pretty reasonable, right?
+After all, $7/month for the basic account seems pretty reasonable, right?

 Scenario 1: Minimal savings using Moka

 But wait, there’s more!
-Moka’s ETFs (like most ETFs) charge an additional MER (Management Expense Ratio) of up to 0.38% of your invested funds.
-That means your 31.96% is actually closer to 32.2%.
+Moka’s ETFs (like most ETFs) also charge an additional MER (Management Expense Ratio) of up to 0.39% of your invested funds.
+That means your 60% is actually even higher!

 But how does the math look if you invest significantly more each month?